-Roll-your-own tobacco is loose tobacco that the user places inside rolling paper and burns.
+Roll-your-own tobacco is loose tobacco that a person places inside rolling paper and burns.
 It is a combustible tobacco product.

 Roll-your-own tobacco products are not safer than other types of cigarettes.
-Just like with other types of cigarettes, the user burns the tobacco and inhales harmful chemicals.
-Tobacco smoke contains a toxic mix of over 7,000 chemicals.1 The harmful chemicals in tobacco smoke can damage nearly every organ in the body.2 Nonsmokers are exposed to many of these same chemicals through secondhand smoke.
+Just like with other types of cigarettes, a person burns the tobacco and inhales harmful chemicals.

-If you make, modify, mix, manufacture, fabricate, assemble, process, label, repack, relabel, or import roll-your-own tobacco, you must comply with these requirements for manufacturers.
+If you make, modify, mix, manufacture, fabricate, assemble, process, label, repack, relabel, or import roll-your-own tobacco, you must comply with the requirements for manufacturers.

 CTP’s Office of Small Business Assistance can answer specific questions about requirements of small businesses and how to comply with the law.
 This office also provides online educational resources to help regulated industry understand FDA regulations and policies.